designershao/YedMQ/doc/designe/plugin_system.md

 # Description
-Plugin system is based rune script language.When system start, the plugin system scan the plugin directory and then load into seprate rune vm instance.
+Plugin is based dynamic library.When system start, the plugin system scan the plugin directory and then load into the system.

 # Design